Crockpot Split Pea Soup with Ham

 2. Layer the crockpot

-Add the split peas, ham bone (or diced ham), onion, carrots, celery, garlic, thyme, and bay leaves to the crockpot.
+Add split peas, 1 ham bone (or 2 cups diced ham), chopped onion, carrots, celery, garlic, 1 teaspoon dried thyme, and 2 bay leaves into the crockpot.

 3. Add the broth